juju/docs/src/en/config-gce.md

 Place this file where the Juju client can find it.
 This may or may not be on the computer you downloaded the file to.
 We recommend the `~/.juju` directory.
-For the current example, the file is called, based on our project name of 'Juju-GCE', `Juju-GCE-f33a6cdbd8e3.json`.
+For the current example, the file is called `Juju-GCE-f33a6cdbd8e3.json` (based on our project name of 'Juju-GCE'.
 Let it be put here:

 `/home/ubuntu/.juju/Juju-GCE-f33a6cdbd8e3.json`